 - Any spousal maintenance orders for either parent

-- The amount of benefits from Social Security or the U.S. Department of Veterans Affairs paid to a joint child due to a parent’s disability or retirement
+- Benefits from Social Security or the U.S. Department of Veterans Affairs paid to a joint child due to a parent’s disability or retirement

-- The monthly cost for both medical and dental coverage
+- The monthly premium cost for medical and/or dental coverage

 Legal Custody: In Minnesota, the court presumes that upon request of either or both parties, joint legal custody is in the best interests of the child.
 There are exceptions to this presumption – most notably if domestic abuse has occurred between the parents.

-Physical Custody (Minnesota): The court looks at the best interests of the child when determining physical custody in Minnesota.
+Physical Custody: The court looks at the best interests of the child when determining physical custody in Minnesota.
 The best interest factors are set forth in Minn.
 Stat. § 518.17 (Subd.
 1).
 Call Lallemont Law, LLC to review the best interest factors with the facts of your specific case.

 When you meet with Lallemont Law, LLC, Angela will review your case and work with you to answer any other child-focused questions you may have, including: